Anomalous Retinal Correspondence

 Vision therapy includes specific eye exercises paired with special lenses, prisms or eye patches to help improve poor visual skills and binocular vision problems.
 The program is designed and supervised by your eye doctor.

-To learn more or find out how you can strengthen your or your child’s visual skills, schedule an eye evaluation with Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+To learn more or find out how you can strengthen your or your child’s visual skills, schedule an eye evaluation with Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.